 Yes.
 All students in Lower Secondary have access to specialist teachers in all subject areas.
 They will also have access to a more diverse range of subjects as a secondary student, such as Digital Technology, Home Economics and Media Arts.

-Can students/parents visit the school to see what things are like?
+Can students/parents visit the school?

 Yes.
 Students/parents are encouraged to visit the SIDE Leederville site.
-Please contact SIDE to make an appointment with the relevant Student Coordinator, who will give an orientation of SIDE's facilities and outline the expectations of SIDE students.
+Please contact SIDE to make an appointment with the relevant Student Coordinator.

 How do students access their learning through SIDE?